mfarr/aws-notes/06 - DynamoDB.md

 * Set a smaller page size
 	* Running a larger number of smaller operations will allow other requests to succeed without throttling
+* Use parallel scans rather than the default sequential scan
 * **Avoid Scans!**
 	* Design tables in a way that you can use the `Query`, `Get`, or `BatchGetItem` APIs